 PJ Ferguson’s Inner Peace Podcast dated January 14, 2019, is “Loving others means listening to them”.
 He says listening is the key to being heard.
 If we have a strong view about something we want to say, it helps to first try to understand where the other person is coming from.
 Nothing can get accomplished if we don’t listen to each other.
 PJ says that a good listener will hear what a person is saying even if their words aren’t exactly clear.
 And when everyone is talking, trying to be heard, who IS listening?

-When the embattled Puerto Rico Governor, Ricardo Rossello resigned after massive protests, a reporter covering the story said people in the street told him time and again that, after decades of government corruption, citizens of Puerto Rico told him; they finally felt heard.
+When the embattled Puerto Rico Governor, Ricardo Rossello resigned after massive protests, a reporter covering the story said people in the street told him time and again that, after decades of government corruption, they finally felt heard.

 “THE QUIETER YOU BECOME, THE MORE YOU CAN HEAR” ~Ram Dass